The Six Factors That Impact Your DSCR Rental Loan

 Ensuring that your investment property has a reliable, positive cash flow is not only important for your business strategy, but it’s important for securing the most desirable rates & leverage for your DSCR loan.
 If you’re looking to crunch numbers ahead of time, then use our DSCR loan calculator to figure out what terms you can expect on your upcoming investment property!

 Loan terms are also decided based on the type of rental loan you choose to obtain, which are differentiated by the payment plan.
 For example, Asset Based Lending offers loans for rental property with fixed rate, interest only, and ARM options.
 Each type of loan focuses solely on the cash flow of the property and can be closed in less than 30 days, which is huge for real estate investors looking to move quickly on an opportunity.
-There’s pros and cons to each DSCR loan, but for now we’ll focus on how each of them impacts the potential loan terms.
+There’s pros and cons to each DSCR loan for investment property, but for now we’ll focus on how each of them impacts the potential loan terms.

 The 30-year fixed rate rental loan is paid back exactly how it sounds: on a fixed, predetermined rate that spans the life of the loan.
 Borrowers have the option of refinancing their loan down the road, but otherwise these are set terms that will not be affected by future market changes.
 The interest rate attached to this type of loan is determined by the market rate at the time of the loan, which is why you see interest rates rise & fall across the industry and not just by one or two companies.
 Additionally, borrowers can receive the best possible leverage and interest rate if a prepay penalty is attached to the fixed rate DSCR loan; more on that later.